MadLads-Studio/Discord-Bot-Template/README.md

 > [!WARNING]
-> This template is not finished yet.
+> This template is not finished yet./
 > USE AT YOUR OWN RISK

 <h1 align="center"> Discord-Bot-Template </h1>